Ghilt/Rabbit/README.md

     ? query environment
     Default input: Source

-Query environment for the following information and store it in bitgrid
+Query environment for the following information and store it in bit grid

     v = Rabbit~ version
     w = read head width